Dynamite (Westlife song): Music video

 The official music video of "Dynamite" was premiered on the group's official YouTube and Vevo channel on 23 August 2019.
-The music video features footage from their concert at Dublin's Croke Park Stadium on 6 July 2019, when they appeared in front of 160,000 fans.
-Preview was out on 22 August 2019 on their official social accounts.
-A preview of the music video was featured in the UK talk show This Morning before its full premiere as well.
-This is their first music video not to premiere or to premiere after more than a month of the release of the single's official audio mix.
+The music video features footage from their concert at Dublin's Croke Park Stadium on 6 July 2019.
+The music video was shot in Arena Birmingham in the United Kingdom and in Croke Park in the Republic of Ireland where they performed the song live for the first time.